It reshapes itself to move. Squeeze one side, the other bulges. That's constant volume in action.

 Oral Sensory Awareness Centric Orofacial Myofunctional Therapy

-You.
+Y'all.
 Ain't.
-Sense.
+Sensed.
 Nuthin'.
 Yet.

 Explore the Power and Impact of the Reflex-Driven Revolution in Orofacial Myofunctional Therapy